Guardiola says United a better team than the one City hammered months ago

 City are on a quest for a treble only achieved by one other English club - Manchester United in 1999 - and Ten Hag's team would love nothing better than spoiling City's dream.

-Guardiola had kind words for the Dutch manager's impressive work, guiding Man United to the League Cup in February and a third-place finish in the Premier League in his debut season.
+Guardiola had kind words for the Dutch manager's impressive work, guiding Man United to the EFL Cup in February and a third-place finish in the Premier League in his debut season.

 "The most important skill is the mentality," Guardiola said.